Skip to main content

 Signal Generator

-Frequency → frequency of the generated signal in Hz
+• Frequency → frequency of the generated signal in Hz.

-Always remember that if it makes your life easier you can add additional variables to your workspace in order to make the tuning better and save the workspace configuration to a file.
+Always remember that, if it makes your life easier, you can add additional variables to your workspace to improve the tuning process, and save the workspace configuration into a file.
 More on this here: Workspaces | How-to-save/load-workspaces